MaikoVDV/informatica-php-game/README.md

 Due to a lack of a router in PHP, all of the pages are are at the root of the repository.
 Their filenames correspond to the URL of the page.

 In lobby.php and game.php, there needs to be a constant connection to the server for getting information about the other users in the game.
-To achieve this, the client connects to either [api/SSE_manager.php]("api/SSE_manager.php") or [api/game_manager.php]("api/game_manager.php"), and creates a Server-Sent Events connection.
+To achieve this, the client connects to either [api/SSE_manager.php](api/SSE_manager.php) or [api/game_manager.php](api/game_manager.php), and creates a Server-Sent Events connection.

-Both files have some functions in separate files (`stored in api/functions`) for better organisation.
+Both files have some functions in separate files stored in ([api/functions](api/functions)) for better organisation.
+Files for the client interacting with the database are stored in [database_manager](database_manager), with the connection function being in [database_manager/db_connect.php](database_manager/db_connect.php).

+All styling is done in [assets/stylesheets](assets/stylesheets), organised by the elements the styles are used on.
+Some pages require specific styles, which are stored in [assets/stylesheets/pages/page_[PAGENAME]](assets/stylesheets/pages).

+Credentials for the database are stored in `.env`, but that file isn't included in this repository for security reasons.